jumapaul/E-commerce-Backend-App/readme.md

 4. **Shopping Cart Service**: Manages users' shopping carts, including adding/removing items.
 5. **Notification Service**: Sends email and SMS notifications to users.
 7. **ChatService**: Manages conversation between customers and sellers.
+8. **Delivery service**: Manages delivery with real-time tracking using GPS.

 ## Additional Components:
-In addition to the core microservices, the following components was included to enhance the scalability, reliability, and manageability of the e-commerce platform:
+In addition to the core microservices, the following components were included to enhance the scalability, reliability, and manageability of the e-commerce platform:

 1. **API Gateway**: Serves as the entry point for all client requests, routing them to the appropriate microservice.
-Used spring cloud gateway for this purpose.
+Used Spring Cloud Gateway for this purpose.
 2. **Service Discovery**: Automatically detects and manages service instances.
-I Used Eureka for this purpose.
+I used Eureka for this purpose.
 3. **Centralized Logging**: Aggregates logs from all microservices for easy monitoring and debugging.
 Used the ELK stack (Elasticsearch, Logstash, Kibana) for this purpose.
-4. **Docker & Docker Compose**: Containerize each microservice and manages their orchestration, networking, and scaling.
+4. **Docker & Docker Compose**: Containerize each microservice and manage their orchestration, networking, and scaling.
 Docker Compose can be used to define and manage multi-container applications.
 5. **CI/CD Pipeline**: Automates the build, test, and deployment process of each microservice.
 Used GitHub Actions for this purpose.
-6. **Caching**: Caching data for the most made request to minimize database query and improving efficiency.
+6. **Caching**: Caching data for the most made request to minimise database queries and improve efficiency.
 Redis is used for this purpose.

 ## Architecture